BluePinStudio/BluePinSite/collections/_posts/2025-01-07-2024-Recap-Pin-Studio.md

 | Website/Blog Unique Visitors|**2300**|<span style="color:green">**+389%**</span> compared to 2023|
 {: .table .table-sm }

-- <small>**Total net revenue** includes all sources such as game sales, merch sales, publisher payments, contest prizes, etc. This is net revenue, not gross profit or net profit.
-Things like the steam fee, etsy fee, etsy promoted listing fee have been subtracted already.
+- <small>**Total net revenue** includes all sources such as game sales, merch sales, publisher payments, contest prizes, merch, etc. The steam fee has been subtracted from game revenue.
 - <small>**Followers** is a combination of all the other platform followers such as bluesky, twitter, youtube, steam, itch, newgrounds, twitch, etc.
 - <small>**Player count estimate** is my best guess for how many people played all of the games I have on various platforms.
 With the player estimate, there is some guesswork because not ever platform reports unique users.